 where ri is the perpendicular distance from the axis to the ith particle which has mass mi.

 Moment of Inertia of Rigid Bodies

-Moment of inertia of continuous mass distribution is found by using the integration technique.
-If the system is divided into an infinitesimal element of mass ‘dm’ and if ‘x’ is the distance from the mass element to the axis of rotation, the moment of inertia is
+The moment of inertia of continuous mass distribution is found by using the integration technique.
+If the system is divided into an infinitesimal element of mass ‘dm’ and if ‘x’ is the distance from the mass element to the axis of rotation, the moment of inertia is:

 I = ∫ r2 dm . . . . . .
 (3)

 Calculation of Moment of Inertia

 A step-by-step guide for calculating the moment of inertia is given below: